invpe/GridShell/Documentation/Tutorials/Whitepaper.md

 - Simplify IOT data storage: Submit telemetry to GridShell from all of your nodes then access it via API or visualize with Explorer endpoint.

+## Extending GridShell to Other Platforms
+GridShell is designed with extensibility in mind.
+While its current focus is on ESP32 microcontrollers to showcase the concept, it can seamlessly integrate with other platforms like Raspberry Pi.
+The flexibility of GridShell means it can be adapted to various hardware environments, opening up a broader range of use cases and possibilities.

+Incorporating GridShell into platforms like Raspberry Pi unlocks even more potential, making it suitable for a wider array of applications and projects.
+As GridShell evolves, so does its ability to work with different hardware, creating a versatile and adaptable ecosystem for distributed computing and IoT.

 # Roadmap
 GridShell's development roadmap includes: